rivtlib-dev/rivtlib.github.io/docs/rvtext.md

                 An exclude string can be any triple quoted string.
 It is used for review and debugging.
-To skip a rivt string processing, change R,I,V,T to X.
+To skip a method string processing, change R,I,V,T to X.

             ''')